sid-viscous/musk-crypto-notifier/README.md

 ### Keywords

 The list of keywords analysed can be found in `bot/keywords.json`.
-The dictionary is split into two sections.
+The dictionary is split into three sections.

 The first section `keywords` is for references that we are certain relate to cryptocurrency.

 The section `possible_keywords` is for references which _might_ relate to cryptocurrency.

+The section `possible_objects` is for references which the Google Vision API might return.

 ## Known Issues